-This species is present downstream in the River Feale (O'Connor, 2006), and although it was not found to be present in the River Galey, suitable habitat is present, and the precautionary principle will be applied.
+This species is known to occur in the Kileengarrif River and is also present downstream.
 This species could be affected by impacts arising from the proposed rehabilitation works.
 The Screening for Appropriate Assessment identified the potential for impacts on this species.